choket/imap-email-downloader/README.md

 # IMAP Email Downloader
 Download emails from an email account on an IMAP server and save the raw email contents to disk.

-Comes with enhanced support for downloading emails from multiple accounts and automatically extracting login details from text that contains additional data like IP addresses, dates and other encrypted data.<br>
+Comes with enhanced support for downloading emails from multiple accounts, and automatically extracting login details from text that contains additional data like IP addresses, dates and other encrypted data.<br>
 The latter functionality is useful to extract the login credentials directly